Originally published on 20/01/2021

 6. Yoga Swing Training is for Women Only

 If you search “yoga swing poses” on Google, most of the images that appear are those of women hanging on yoga hammocks.
 You may be left with the impression about yoga swings that its a women’s thing only.

 The truth is, yoga swing workouts are meant for every person.
 In fact, one of the most prominent authorities in the aerial yoga space is a man named Christopher Harrison.
 While most yoga studios may have more women than men, it doesn’t mean that this type of training is reserved for girls only.

-So, don’t let the images that popup fool you that aerial yoga workouts are a reserve of women only.
-Install a yoga swing in your house, get the workout gear and start hanging upside down on the sling today.
+So Men, don’t let the images that pop up fool you that aerial yoga workouts are reserved of women only.
+Install a yoga swing in your house, get the workout gear, and start hanging upside down on the sling today.

 In fact, yoga hammock workouts are a great form of training and exercise for older people.
 When doing various aerial yoga poses, you will be working on your balance, stability, and flexibility.

 Furthermore, some poses may involve weight-bearing exercises, which can help to build bone density, thereby preventing osteoporosis – which is quite a common ailment for senior citizens.

 Though older people should still proceed with caution.
 If you have underlying issues that could affect your overall state, it is vital to consult with a professional first so that you are ensured of safety.

 8. Yoga Swings are for Slim People Only

 One of the biggest misconceptions about yoga swings is that it is for slim people only and while most images may showcase photos of slim, fit women, aerial yoga has room for every person.
 There are no weight limits when it comes to yoga swing workouts.